-As the baby boomer generation matures, more and more seniors find themselves in the hands of nursing homes each year.
+Nursing home neglect and abuse are on the rise as the baby boomer generation matures.
+More and more seniors find themselves in the hands of nursing homes each year.
 However, not all nursing homes were created equally, and some actually abuse their patients.
 Nursing home neglect can take many forms, but the end result is always the same: poor quality of life for our loved ones.
 This type of behavior is inexcusable, and a neglected loved one is entitled to compensation for their pain and suffering.
 Instead of feeling powerless in the face of neglect, it is in the best interest of your loved ones to reach out to an experienced attorney.

 Understand, however, that neglect doesn’t always take the form of failing to provide a patient with medicine.
 There is also emotional and social neglect in which a patient is left alone for long periods of time or not permitted to socialize with others.
 In addition, there are basic needs and hygiene neglect where a care provider fails to provide a quality standard of living.